 Piano Buying Guide

-Below, compare the affordable Yamaha NP-31 to the best pianos in its class based on weight, price, and even customer reviews from Amazon.com.
+Below, compare the affordable Yamaha NP-31 to the best pianos and keyboards:

 Yamaha NP31 review: Specs

 Let’s focus first on this Piaggero’s strengths.
 The NP-31 is remarkably light, weighing in at an outstanding 12 ½ pounds.
 For anyone who’s a traveling musician dealing with heavy piano ensembles, this is truly a welcome sight.
 Some digital pianos, for all their greatness, can be anywhere from 25 to even 50 pounds.
 At 12 ½ pounds, the NP-31 can be slung under your arm and carried for great distances.
 A musician friend of mine bought it for this exact purpose, as he needed a piano he could carry 6 blocks regularly to perform.